 Our Press Kit

-Baritone, Dan Costello: Dan has been singing barbershop for 14 years thanks to his Grandfather John, who introduced him to this awesome hobby.
-Dan currently Directs the ‘Sounds of Concord’ barbershop chorus, 2011 Northeastern District Chorus Champions and 2012 Northeastern District representative at the Barbershop Harmony Society's International Chorus Contest.
-He formally sang baritone with the 2010 Northeastern District 3rd Place quartet, ‘Average Joes.’
+Baritone, Dan Costello: Dan has been singing barbershop since he was young thanks to his Grandfather John, who introduced him to this awesome hobby.
+Dan is a certified Director of the Barbershop Harmony Society and currently directs the Vocal Revolution Men's Chorus.
+Vocal Revolution is the reigning Northeastern District Chorus Champions and has made several appearances at the Barbershop Harmony Society's International Chorus Contest.
 Believe it or not, barbershop is not Dan's day job, though he wishes it were!
-Dan works for Clean Harbors Environmental Services at their corporate office in Norwell.
+Dan works for Clean Harbors Environmental Services at their corporate office in Norwell, MA.

 Bass, Ben Orenstein: Ben has been in choruses almost his entire life.
 He is the oldest member of Downtown Crossing, and likes going to bed early.
 He works as a software engineer and teacher, seconds from the quartet's namesake.